How I ended up a Wedding Photographer...

 I was totally fascinated by this interesting way of capturing and

-To make a long story short, I studied at the European Institute of Design in Rome
+To make a long story short, I went to the European Institute of Design in Rome (Italy), to

-(Italy), at Brooks Institute of Photography in Santa Barbara (California) and at the Academy of Art in
+Brooks Institute of Photography in Santa Barbara (California) and to the Academy of Art in San Francisco

 The Wedding Discovery